Heart Failure (HF)

 Kidney failure strains the heart because the kidneys cannot remove excess fluid from the bloodstream, so the heart has a larger volume of blood to pump.
 Eventually, the heart cannot keep up, and heart failure develops.

 Aging alone does not cause heart failure.
-But older people are more likely to have the most common causes of heart failure, which are long-standing high blood pressure and heart attacks (due to coronary artery disease).
+But older adults are more likely to have the most common causes of heart failure, which are long-standing high blood pressure and heart attacks (due to coronary artery disease).

 • Fill with blood